OnroerendErfgoed/atramhasis/docs/source/development.rst

     $ pybabel compile --directory 'atramhasis/locale' --domain atramhasis --statistics true

-At this moment, Atramhasis will still only show the default languages in it's language switcher.
+At this moment, Atramhasis will still only show the default languages in its language switcher.
 If you want to add your new language, you need to edit your :file:`development.ini` (or similar file).
 Look for the line that says `available_languages` and add your locale identifier.